Employers and Universities: Work with us?

 As a diver, your work could involve underwater welding, video inspections and photography, pipeline repairs and bolting, pouring concrete underwater, inspecting vessels and underwater structures for corrosion or using lifting bags to move objects underwater.

 A lot of salvage work takes place too.
-Recently the Costa Concordia salvage employed a large team of divers, as did the recovery of casualties from the ferry that sank in South Korea in 2014.
+Recently, the Costa Concordia salvage employed a large team of divers, as did the recovery of casualties from the ferry that sank in South Korea in 2014.
 Divers may be expected to be involved in the recovery of aircraft too as well as ships.

 You'll need the ability to problem solve and work as a team, a professional attitude, good awareness of safety and reliability.
 A bit of a sense of adventure helps too.
 If you enjoy working with your hands or tinkering with things like bikes and cars then diving could suit you.
 Some jobs are specialised, but most involve working with tools just as you would on mechanical or construction jobs on land.

-How do I get started?
+How do I become a commercial diver?

 To become a commercial diver you must attend a commercial diver training school.
 A leisure diving qualification isn’t suitable for 99% of the work that’s done underwater.
-It can cost several thousand pounds to train as a diver and the training lasts about 2 – 3 months.
+It can cost several thousand pounds to train as a diver and the training lasts about 2 to 3 months.

 Before starting a course you'll also need a medical certificate of fitness to dive.
 You don’t have to be an athlete, but you must be reasonably fit to pass and looking after your health is certainly a good idea if you want to be a diver.